YuEnoch/NmerGene-NeutrophilProteases/README.md

 Experiment Criteria: Any number of experiments, with 1 control.
 The number of n-plicates should be the same for all (e.g. A1, A2, B1, B2, N1, N2, where N is the control).
 This program accepts one-end reads (single or parallel).
 If they are paired-end, please merge them prior.

-To run the program, place the raw FastQ or Gzip files within the folder and edit the parameters.txt accordingly.
+To run the program, place the raw FastQ or Gzip files within the folder and edit the parameters.txt accordingly (below).
 Once everything is saved, run NmerGene.py

 ```
 *** Treatment Details ***